Procurement Explained

 • The supplier is responsive and committed to resolving issues.

-This suggests that a good contract should be a template for a successful supplier relationship.
+This suggests that a good contract should be a template for a successful supplier relationship and a foundation for long-term business relationships, not simply a commercial transaction.

 See how Procurement Analytics gets you the insights you need to help compliance and improve contract coverage.